eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (block diagram or picture of how everything is connected to the board?)

 **Note**: At this point, we assume you've already gone through the initial assembly and setup for the DE10-Nano kit.
-The microSD card that came with the Terasic\* DE10-Nano kit should be inserted into the board's microsd card slot and your board should be powered on.
+The microSD card that came with the Terasic\* DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.

-For instructions on board assembly and setup, check out the [DE10-Nano Setup(https://software.intel.com/en-us/de10-nano-setup) from DE10-Nano Get Started Guide.
+For instructions on board assembly and setup, check out the [DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from DE10-Nano Get Started Guide.

 ### Connect the Board to the Internet
 Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
 Unfortunately this exercise does not cover setting up a wireless connection.